certbot/certbot/docs/install.rst

    emerge -av app-crypt/certbot
    emerge -av app-crypt/certbot-apache

-When using the Apache plugin, you will run into a "cannot find a cert or key directive" error if you're sporting the default Gentoo ``httpd.conf``.
+When using the Apache plugin, you will run into a "cannot find an SSLCertificateFile directive" or "cannot find an SSLCertificateKeyFile directive for certificate" error if you're sporting the default Gentoo ``httpd.conf``.
 You can fix this by commenting out two lines in ``/etc/apache2/httpd.conf`` as follows:

 Change